jsseidel/rclouddocs/1.8/guidoc/search.md

 # Search

-To conduct a global text search in all public RCloud notebooks, simply open up the search panel by clicking on Search on the left sidebar.
+To conduct a global text search in all public RCloud notebooks, open up the search panel by clicking on Search on the left sidebar.
 Here are the results for a search on "markdown."
 RCloud searches code, comments, notebook names, assets, everything.

 ![Search Results](img/searchresult.png)